HistoricalChristianFaith/Writings-Database/Jerome/Letters/letter_053.md

 	i.e., Joshua the son of Nun whose name is so rendered by the LXX.
 Cf. Ecclus.
 46:1, AV

 [^P2079_515181]:
 	Isa.
-16:1, Vulg. `the rock of the wilderness0'=Moab
+16:1, Vulg. `the rock of the wilderness'=Moab

 [^P2080_515583]:
 	Also called Coniah and Jehoiachin